OGK0/Deep-Learning-for-Financial-Time-Series/README.md

 CQF Final Project

-In recent years, deep learning for analyzing equity data has become more popular, given the increasingly large amount of data sources being compiled and the proliferation of relatively inexpensive compute power available to train such models via GPUs.
-This has given rise to a plethora of systematic trading strategies to determine buy and sell opportunities.
 The objective of this study was to produce a model in order to predict positive moves (up trend) using the Long Short-Term Memory (LSTM) model and other recurrent neural architectures.
 The models were tested on equity data,